BethMolloy/Effectorome_H_schachtii/README.md

 ## Workflow
 ### Network creation
-Requires 1 file, containing the expression data for all time points of the genes to be considered and the associated attributes to be visualised on the network.
+1_layer_make_array.R requires 1 input file, containing the expression data for all timepoints of each gene, and the associated attributes to be visualised on the network.

-Load this file into final_with_negpos.R, then run make_array_into_gexf.R with the output.
-To improve computation speeds for larger datasets, final_with_negpos_partition.R can be applied instead of final_with_negpos.R, followed by compiler.R, before running make_array_into_gexf.R.
+1_layer_make_array_into_gexf.R accepts the output files of make_array.R and creates a Gephi compatible gexf file for visualising the network.

-This will create a gexf file containing a visualisation of the network that can be opened in Gephi.
-To create the visualisations seen in the paper, the layout applied was first Force Atlas, followed by Fruchterman Reingold with an area of 10,000.
+To create the visualisations seen in the paper, first apply Force Atlas, followed by Fruchterman Reingold (area of 10,000).

 # 2-Class network creation and analysis